Zerodha Kite is the trading platform powered by Zerodha Brokers ltd., the Country’s leading discount broker.

 - IOC: Immediate or abort

-AMO: It identifies orders from the secondary market.
+AMO: It is short for After Market Order.
 You can use this tool to place an order if you are unable to buy/sell during trading hours.
 You can place your order from 4:00 p.m. to 8:59 a.m., i.e., after the close of the session and before the start of the session.

-Order support (OB): The clamp control is used for higher levers (than the MIS).
+Bracket Order (BO): The clamp control is used for higher levers (than the MIS).
 Here you place an intraday buy or sell order at the limit with a target and a mandatory stop loss.
 All orders will be fulfilled by the end of the day.

 IOC: This means Immediate or Cancel.
 Here the order is executed as soon as it is placed.
-If the order is not executed, it is immediately cancelled.
-In the case of a partial run, the remaining quantity (not executed) is cancelled.
+If the order is not executed, it is immediately canceled.
+In the case of a partial run, the remaining quantity (not executed) is canceled.

 Summary: Zerodha product codes